Nõmme Kalju FC

-Nõmme Kalju FC ([ˈnɤmːe ˈkɑlju]), commonly known as Nõmme Kalju, or simply as Kalju (Estonian: "rock" or "cliff"), is an Estonian professional football club, based in Nõmme, Tallinn, that competes in the Meistriliiga, the top flight of Estonian football.
+Nõmme Kalju FC ([ˈnɤmːe ˈkɑlju]), commonly known as Nõmme Kalju, or simply as Kalju (Estonian: "rock" or "cliff"), is a professional football club based in Nõmme, Tallinn, that competes in the Meistriliiga, the top flight of Estonian football.
 The club's home ground is Hiiu Stadium.

-Founded in 1923 and re-established in 1997, the club has played in the Meistriliiga since the 2008 season and have never been relegated from the Estonian top division.
-Nõmme Kalju have won two Meistriliiga titles, one Estonian Cup and one Estonian Supercup.
+Founded in 1923, Nõmme Kalju first played in the Estonian top division from 1925 until 1927, but were dissolved in 1944 due to the Soviet occupation of Estonia.
+Re-established in 1997, the club has played in the Meistriliiga since the 2008 season and have not been relegated since.
+Kalju have won two Meistriliiga titles (2012 and 2018), two Estonian Cups (2014–15 and 2024–25), and one Estonian Supercup (2019).

 History

 Founding and re-establishment (1923–2007)

 Nõmme Kalju football club was founded in 1923 as a division of the Kalju Sports Club by two professional wrestlers, Aleksander Šneider and Mart Liiv.
-From 1925 to 1927, Kalju took part in the Estonian Football Championship, finishing fourth in the 1925 season.
-The club's home ground was Hiiu Stadium in Nõmme and the club remained active until World War II.
+Kalju debuted in the Estonian top division in 1925, finishing fifth, and remained in the championship until 1927.
+In 1936, the club opened Hiiu Stadium.
+Nõmme Kalju was first closed down in 1940 after the Soviet Union occupied Estonia, but was re-established a year later during the German occupation.
+The club was dissolved again in 1944 after Soviet Union retook Estonia and Kalju's club building was destroyed by the first Soviet tank that had reached Nõmme.

 The club was re-established in 1997 by the former Estonia national team manager Uno Piir, Anton Siht and Värner Lootsmann.
 Nõmme Kalju joined the Estonian football league system and began competing in the Northern division of the III liiga.
 The club finished their first season in second place, while Joel Lindpere was the top goalscorer with 13 goals.
 Nõmme Kalju played in the III liiga for eight consecutive seasons.

 In 2002, Kuno Tehva acquired the club with a goal of establishing a professional football club.
 Nõmme Kalju were promoted to the third tier II liiga in 2004 and to the second tier Esiliiga in 2005.
 Nõmme Kalju finished their first season in the Esiliiga in fifth place.
 In 2007, Getúlio Fredo was appointed as manager.
 Nõmme Kalju finished the 2007 season in sixth place and faced Kuressaare in the promotion play-offs.
 The club lost their first match home 0–1 but won the second leg away 2–1 and advanced to the Meistriliiga on away goals.